z4kn4fein/stashbox/docs/configuration/container-configuration.md

 ```
 <!-- panels:end -->

-## Circular Dependencies in Delegates
+## Circular dependencies in delegates
 <!-- panels:start -->
 <!-- div:left-panel -->
 With this option, you can enable or disable the runtime circular dependency tracking.